Travel to Thailand from the US

 Please have the following documents ready.

-Incorrect documents will delay the entry screening to Thailand.
+Incorrect documents will delay the entry screening by rules from the Thai immigration bureau and its Thai immigration officials.

 If you are an American citizen who is ready to get away, these are the major changes that will affect travelers: